Before you start

 Who can use this feature

-Figma will send another reminder two weeks before the true-up period ends, then again three days before the invoice is locked and payment is due.
-At the end of the true-up period, Figma will charge the organization for the total number of new editor seats.
+Figma sends another reminder two weeks before the true-up period ends, then again three days before the invoice is locked and payment is due.
+At the end of the true-up period, Figma generates an invoice for the total number of editor seats and charges the organization.

-View and manage new editors from the Members tab of the organization's Admin settings.
+View and manage new editors under Admin settings > Members.

-- Select Admin settings in the left sidebar, then select the Members tab.
+- Select Admin settings in the sidebar, then select the Members tab.